MicrosoftDocs/windows-itpro-docs/windows/deployment/update/update-compliance-v2-help.md

 1. In the upper right corner of the Azure portal, select the feedback icon.
 1. Select either the smile or the frown to rate your satisfaction with your experience.
 1. In the text box, describe what you did or didn't like.
-When providing feedback about a problem, be sure to include enough detail in your description so it can be properly identified by the product group.
+When providinlg feedback about a problem, be sure to include enough detail in your description so it can be properly identified by the product group.
 1. Choose if you'd like to allow Microsoft to email you about your feedback.
 1. Select **Submit feedback** when you've completed the feedback form.
 :::image type="content" source="media/33771278-update-compliance-feedback.png" alt-text="Screenshot of the Azure portal showing the product feedback option flyout." lightbox="media/33771278-update-compliance-feedback.png":::